 Know how much you can afford to borrow and the types of repayment structures you could do.

 If the property market is booming, you can pay an inflated price for the house, so consider buying at a quieter time where prices tend to be lower.

 The more initial equity you own and it reduces your chance of falling into negative equity early on.

 Selling a house at a price that both the buyer and seller are happy with is often a challenging task.
 And if on top of this you add the requirement for the sale to happen fast, the complexity grows significantly and the likelihood of all boxes being ticked gets pretty low.

 In the last five to ten years, property affordability has become an issue and for many people looking to buy a house, committing to such a purchase has become all but impossible.
-And it’s not at all surprising that Brexit and the current political instability have caused people to feel even more reluctant about spending large sums on significant purchases like a house.
+And it’s not at all surprising that Brexit and Coronavirus and the uncertainty they’ve caused in our lives have caused people to feel even more reluctant about spending large sums on significant purchases like a house.
 The impact of this is a palpable drop in demand with fewer buyers on the market who are also being extra cautious with their decision.